 Approximately 70 percent of chickens raised for meat globally are raised in intensive farming systems.
 This includes almost all chickens grown in the US, UK, and Europe, as well as rapidly increasing numbers in developing countries.
 Their short lives are often spent in pain from their rapid weight gain in overcrowded, filthy sheds with no access to the outdoors, fresh air, or sunlight.

 Inside the intensive chicken shed

 US broiler sheds are generally bare except for water and food, with no natural light.
-There is litter on the floor, which is typically only fully cleaned out every few years meaning the birds are forced to live on top of the droppings of thousands of birds.
-Contact with feces-filled, damp litter can cause pain, infected burns and infections on the birds’ legs (called hock burns), feet, and chest.
+There is litter on the floor, which is typically only fully cleaned out every few years, meaning the birds are forced to live on top of the droppings of thousands of birds.
+Contact with feces-filled, damp litter can cause lesions, pain, and infections on the birds’ legs (called hock burns), feet, and chest.

 The air can become highly polluted with ammonia from the droppings.
 This can burn and irritate the chickens’ eyes and their respiratory systems.

 Chickens confined in these barren sheds are not able to make adjustments within their environment to avoid heat, cold, or other birds as they would do in natural conditions.

 It can get very hot inside the sheds, especially in warmer months.
 If the ventilation systems fail, thousands of birds can die within hours.